SadeqSoltani/coffee-shop-sales-analysis/Readme.md

 *1.3 Month-Level Performance:* Revenue across months shows a moderate but clear seasonal pattern, with performance fluctuating between approximately $10.18K and $11.71K.
 The highest revenue is observed in January ($11.71K) and December ($11.61K), while the lowest point occurs in March ($10.18K).
 This pattern suggests that customer demand is stronger during winter months, likely driven by increased consumption of hot beverages such as coffee and tea.
 The elevated performance in December and January may also reflect holiday season effects, where customer traffic and spending typically increase.
 During the middle of the year, revenue remains relatively stable but slightly lower, indicating consistent baseline demand without strong growth drivers.
 The dip observed in early spring (March) highlights a potential seasonal slowdown that may be influenced by reduced consumption patterns or transitional weather conditions.From a business perspective, this trend highlights the importance of seasonal planning and demand anticipation.
 Operations should prioritize inventory, staffing, and promotional efforts during peak winter months to fully capture higher demand.
 At the same time, targeted strategies such as seasonal promotions, discounts, or limited-time offers could be implemented during lower-performing months to stabilize revenue and reduce variability throughout the year.

 *Strategic Recommendations:*
--Optimize staffing for peak hours and weekends to maintain service quality and reduce wait times.
+- Optimize staffing for peak hours and weekends to maintain service quality and reduce wait times.
--Introduce targeted off-peak promotions (e.g., lunch bundles, afternoon discounts) to boost midday and weekday sales.
+- Introduce targeted off-peak promotions (e.g., lunch bundles, afternoon discounts) to boost midday and weekday sales.
--Capitalize on winter and holiday demand by increasing inventory, staffing, and seasonal offerings.
+- Capitalize on winter and holiday demand by increasing inventory, staffing, and seasonal offerings.
--Stabilize low-performing months with limited-time promotions and marketing campaigns.
+- Stabilize low-performing months with limited-time promotions and marketing campaigns.
--Increase average order value through bundling and upselling (e.g., coffee + pastry).
+- Increase average order value through bundling and upselling (e.g., coffee + pastry).

 --------------------------------------------------------
 **Section 2.
 LOCATION & MARKET PERFORMANCE:**